Elypha/NoClippy/README.md

 Checkout the original [NoClippy](https://github.com/UnknownX7/NoClippy) repo for information from the original author.

-By using the version I forked you will get:
+By using this forked version you will get:

 - Option to  enable/disable live `GCD clipped` output separately
 - Option to  enable/disable live `GCD wasted` output separately